GenericMappingTools/gmt/doc/rst/source/cookbook/options.rst

 - **p**\|\ **s** to set whether the modifiers apply to the **p**\ (rimary) or **s**\ (econdary) axes [Default is **p**].
   These settings are mostly used for time axes annotations but are available for geographic axes as well. **Note**:
   Primary refers to annotations closest to the axis and secondary to annotations further away.
-Hence, primary annotation-, tick-, and gridline-intervals must be shorter than their secondary counterparts).
+Hence, primary annotation-, tick-, and gridline-intervals must be shorter than their secondary counterparts.
 The terms "primary" and "secondary" do not reflect any hierarchical order of units: the "primary" annotation interval is usually smaller (e.g., days) while the "secondary" annotation interval typically is larger (e.g., months).
 - **x**\|\ **y**\|\ **z** to set which axes the modifiers apply to [default is **xy**].
 If you wish to give different